How do you conduct an evaluation interview with an employee who is underperforming?

 • Finish with confidence

-After such a conversation, it is important as a manager to also express confidence in the employee.
-The fact that you use this conversation to bring about a change shows that you trust the employee's ability to make a change.
+Furthermore, after such a conversation, it is important for you as a manager to also express confidence in the employee.
+The fact that you use this conversation to bring about change shows that you trust the employee is capable of bringing about change.

 Such conversations can always be tense for both parties, so it is important to remember that the ultimate goal of the conversation is to help the employee.
 Here too, good preparation is half the battle!